BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Conclusions, summary and outlook

-Regrettably, an application for continued funding for integrating HFI and \emph{LiteBIRD} into the same framework was recently rejected.
-The referee noted that \emph{the advantages of the proposed methodology over other available methodologies (\ldots) are not sufficiently explained}, and \emph{the use of the stakeholder knowledge, such as instrument modellers and astrophysicists, is not sufficiently considered.} These are very reasonable comments, and a busy Principal Investigator of a given experiment who reads this paper may ask very similar questions: ``Why should I care about Bayesian statistics?
-What's in it for me?''
-To answer these questions, we make the following points: \begin{enumerate} \item \emph{Faithful error propagation}: \BP\ implements global end-to-end Bayesian CMB analysis framework.
+A central goal of the \BP\ project was to translate a significant part of this aggregated experience into a practical computer code that can analyse \Planck\ data from end-to-end, and to make this code available to the community in general.
+Main advantages of an integrated end-to-end Bayesian approach include: \begin{enumerate} \item \emph{Faithful error propagation}: \BP\ implements global end-to-end Bayesian CMB analysis framework.
 The single most important advantage of this is faithful propagation of uncertainties from raw TOD to final cosmological parameters.
 Instrumental and astrophysical systematic errors are propagated to the final CMB likelihood on the same footing as any other nuisance parameter.
 While already important for \Planck, this issue will become absolutely critical for future planned high-precision $B$-mode experiments, such as \emph{LiteBIRD} or \emph{PICO}. \item \emph{Breaking degeneracies and saving costs by exploiting synergistic observations}: Combining data from complementary sources is essential to break fundamental degeneracies within a given experiment.
 For instance, both \Planck\ and \WMAP\ have degenerate polarization modes that they cannot measure well on their own, due to peculiarities in their respective scanning strategies---but there are no degenerate modes in the combined data set.
 In general, however, the usefulness of joint analysis with external data is often limited by systematic errors.
 The \BP\ framework addresses this by providing a common platform for performing joint low-level analysis of different experiments.
 Also noting that the lion's share of the analysis cost of any real-world CMB experiment is associated with understanding degeneracies and systematic errors, we believe that a global approach will lead to better and cheaper science for each experiment. \item \emph{Fewer human errors}: Tight analysis integration also leads to many important practical advantages, including less room for human errors or miscommunication; greater transparency of both explicit and implicit priors; better optimization of computing resources; and significantly reduced end-to-end wall-clock time by eliminating intermediate human interaction. \item \emph{``Faster, better and cheaper'' through open-source science}: True inter-experiment global analysis will clearly not succeed without active contributions and support from a large part of the general community.
 For this reason, we make our source codes publicly available under a GPL open-source license to ensure long-term stability of the currently released software.
 It also means that future improvements must be released under a similarly generous license, in recognition of the fact that this project is intended to be collaborative, open, and inclusive.
 The use of stakeholder knowledge is critically important---and we hope that many stakeholders will indeed be interested in actively contributing to the program, ultimately leading to ``faster, better, and cheaper'' science for everyone. \end{enumerate}